leraptor/laosfactos/NEXT.md

 ## Last Context

-- I'm trying

 ## Next Steps

+Coonnect the Board and Laosfactos Firestore so you're able to push new contracts from the Board to Lasofactos

+## Done
 - Build an AI App to help you execute on Sami Board meeting

-## Done
 - Add a way for people to resist temptation
 - Allow archiving the daily brief once I read it.
 - Ensure the Dialy Brief showing in the homepage has the logs of yesteday as part of the context.